 Traditional models hit a "scale barrier" with high prices and low volume.

-When a company proves it can successfully “roll up” a fragmented industry while simultaneously disrupting the cost structure, the valuation potential often expands exponentially.
+When a company proves it can successfully “roll up” a fragmented industry while simultaneously disrupting the cost structure of that industry, the valuation potential often expands exponentially.

 Most investors are looking at the headlines and buying generic healthcare ETFs.
 They are missing the specific mechanics of how this industry must change.

-The industry cannot scale on the back of $20,000 procedures.
+The industry cannot scale on the back of improved affordability for patients and the corresponding demand surge.
 It must evolve.
-INVO Bioscience is strategically set with the Clinic Network AND the Patented Technology to survive the transition.
+INVO Bioscience is strategically set with the Clinic Network AND the Patented Technology to benefit from the industry evolution.

-You aren’t just buying a stock.
-You are betting on the company that has cracked the code on how to unite independent clinics to a profitable future, all while riding the biggest wave of government support in history.
+There are limited public market options to play the fertility industry.
+With INVO (NASDAQ: IVF) You aren’t just buying a stock.
+You are betting on a company that is working to crack the code on how to unite independent clinics to a profitable future, all while riding the biggest wave of government support in history.

 We aren’t publishing a 50-page retrospective.
 The market is moving too fast.

 Between the shifting legislative landscape in Washington and the rapid pace of independent clinics seeking a new partner, the “status quo” changes weekly.
-INVO Bioscience is executing on its strategy in real-time.
+INVO Fertility is executing on its strategy in real-time.

 If you wait to read about these moves in the mainstream financial press, you are already too late.